 How to get to Nara from Kyoto and back.
 A detailed day trip itinerary

 Nara is Japan’s oldest capital and one of the major tourist highlights in any Japan itinerary.
 But Japan is big and expensive, and you are probably short on time.
-So, if you are wondering if a day trip from Kyoto to Nara is feasible, then the shortest possible answer is: Yes, absolutely.
+So, if you are wondering if a day trip from Kyoto to Nara to see its amazing UNESCO World Heritage sites is feasible, then the shortest possible answer is: Yes, absolutely.

-While it always pays off to reserve a little more time for Nara (I would suggest staying overnight once), a day trip can be a beautiful option.
-Japan has a super-efficient train system, and why not rely on it when planning a Nara day trip itinerary?
-From Kyoto station to Nara station it only takes about 35 minutes by high-speed train.
+While it always pays off to reserve a little more time for Nara (I would suggest staying overnight once), a day trip can be a beautiful option for tourists on a tight schedule.
+Japan has a super-efficient train system, especially in the Kansai area, and why not rely on it when planning a Nara day trip itinerary?
+From Kyoto station to Nara station it only takes about 35 minutes by high-speed train (shinkansen bullet train).
 If you are still wondering what to do in the city, do read my guide on the top 10 tourist attractions in Nara.

-Personally speaking, I hate changing accommodations to often.
+Personally speaking, I hate changing accommodations to often when on a sightseeing trip.
 Packing, unpacking, check-in and check-out eats away a lot of time.
 So, a day trip from Kyoto to Nara Park might actually be the best option to see its beautiful temples and shrines.
 By the way, I also got a very detailed guide on Kyoto, you will find super helpful with lots of insider tips.

 From Kyoto to Nara by train